 Winter Camp Programming

 Based on demand seen during the summer we are making changes to our line up of winter programming in 2021.
 At all levels, we will maximize outdoor fun and minimize time indoors!
+We continue to plan for our in-person camp programs to be available this coming January and February.

 Traditional Scouts BSA programming at North Wind Winter Adventures at Stearns will not operate.
 However, the Spearhead program at Snow Base will run as a single overnight with Saturday arrival.
 The Snow Huskies program will be offered as a day camp only.
-Registration opens on October 1.
+Registration opened on October 1.

 HEALTH AND SAFETY CONSIDERATIONS